The Bauana Project

 Time has come to seriously start reversing the effects of Climate Change.
 The issue may continue to be discussed indefinitely, but for people of good will the bill is almost past due.
 We decided to do our part, and take action.

-We own the Carolina Farm, an 82,344-hectare property located on the left banks of Rio Bauana, in the heart of the Brazilian Amazon rain forest.
+Our family owns the Carolina Farm, an 82,344-hectare property located on the left banks of Rio Bauana, in the heart of the Brazilian Amazon rain forest.

 As much as we admire and support the NGOs and non-profit organizations struggling with the subject of climate change awareness, we strongly believe the reversal will only be possible if driven by the pursuit of profit.